harshal255/NextSanity-Blogfolio/README.md

 ## Local Development 💻

 Here are the steps to run the portfolio locally.
+(In your PC doesn't install nodeJS & yarn package manager then you should first install NodeJS & yarn to run the project)

 Step 1.
 Fork [this](https://github.com/harshal255/NextSanity-Blogfolio) repository.